h-escoffier/WILDkCAT/docs/tutorial/tutorials.md

 | ALCD2x | R00754 | 1.1.1.71 | forward | Ethanol;Nicotinamide adenine dinucleotide | C00469;C00003 | Acetaldehyde;H+;Nicotinamide adenine dinucleotide - reduced | C00084;C00080;C00004 | b0356 | P25437 |P25437 | | 13.9 | 7 | ethanol | Acinetobacter calcoaceticus |  |  |  |  | brenda |  | 4.0 |

 [View the generated report](retrieve_ecoli_report.html)

+!!! note

+    BRENDA requires a user account to access its data.
+In contrast, SABIO-RK is openly accessible and does not require registration.
+If you want to only use SABIO-RK, set the parameter `database='sabio_rk'` in the function or use the flag `--database sabio_rk` in the CLI command.

 ---